How Does Arching on the Bench Press Affect Muscle Growth?

 Arching also seems to increase triceps activation, which is a little surprising.
 There’s no clear reason why arching would increase triceps activation.

-Greg Nuckols reviewed this study in Monthly Applications in Strength Sport (MASS), and his guess is that people tend to tuck their elbows more when they arch, and it’s the tucked elbows that increase triceps activation.
+Greg Nuckols reviewed this study in Monthly Applications in Strength Sport (MASS), and he guesses that people tend to tuck their elbows more when they arch, and it’s the tucked elbows that increase triceps activation.
 That sounds plausible to me.

 What’s cool is this increase in triceps activation is pretty sizeable.
 And since your triceps can indeed be a limiting factor on the bench press, you can work them hard enough to stimulate quite a bit of extra arm growth.
 What’s even cooler is that involving your triceps doesn’t take away from chest activation—at all.
 It’s bonus growth.